Evaluating Text Style Transfer: A Nine-Language Benchmark for Text Detoxification: Evaluation Methodology

 \subsection{Content similarity}

-The content similarity score evaluates how effectively generated texts retain key semantic information from the source input.
-This metric penalizes outputs that omit or distort essential content during the detoxification process.
-In the the considered competitions, content similarity was computed solely using the cosine similarity between embedding representations of the source toxic texts and generated detoxified texts, which completely ignores available reference texts, potentially overlooking important aspects of content preservation.
-To address this limitation, we propose an enhanced metric that incorporates both input-output and output-reference relationships:
+The content similarity score measures how well the generated text preserves the main semantic information of the original input.
+This metric penalizes outputs that lose important details or change the original meaning during the detoxification process.
+As noted in Section~\ref{sec:metric_limitations}, previously content similarity was computed using cosine similarity between the embedding representations of source toxic texts and their detoxified versions.
+This approach completely ignores available reference texts, which creates two significant problems.
+First, metrics that only compare input to output perform poorly when the generated text requires substantial rewording—exactly what detoxification demands~\cite{shen-etal-2022-evaluation}.
+Second, without references, the metric cannot determine whether semantic content is genuinely preserved when lexical choices differ substantially from the input~\cite{shen-etal-2022-evaluation}.